matthewjrobinson24/security/notes2.md

     cat ~/.ssh/id_rsa.pub                                    #copying public key to paste into below command ; echo "your public ssh key here" >> /home/billybob/.ssh/authorized_keys    #placing ssh key in directory ; cat /home/billybob/.ssh/authorized_keys                #verifying the ssh key was emplaced
 ________________________________________________________________________________________________________________
+## *Authenticate* in a new pane to the alt ssh port with the user discovered:
+    ssh -MS /tmp/t1 billybob@127.0.0.1 -p10002
 ________________________________________________________________________________________________________________